colindembovsky/cols-agent-tasks/Tasks/VersionAssemblies/readme.md

 The first step will replace the short version, with a three part version value using the following settings:

 1. **File Pattern**: `**\info.plist` - Example file pattern to match all info.plist files
-1. **Version Extract Pattern**: `1.0.0` - this extracts only the first three digits of the four digit build number.
+1. **Version Extract Pattern**: `1.0.0` - this extracts only the first three parts of the four part build number.
 1. **Replace Pattern**: `Custom Regex`
 1. **Custom Regex Replace Pattern**: `<key>CFBundleShortVersionString</key>\s*<string>.*</string>` - searches for the **short** version key and value in the file.
 1. **Build Regex Group Index**: `0` - selects the entire match